samichelly/Technical_interview_Deepki/README.md

 # Technical Interview Deepki

 ## **Objective**
-The goal of this project is to download, process, and analyze building footprint data from a public dataset.
-The output includes processed data visualizations saved as HTML files, which can be viewed in a browser.
+The goal of this project is to download, process, analyze building footprint data from a public dataset and to determine which building is the closest to Cristo Redentor.
 This repository provides two methods for running the workflow: using Google Colab or Docker.

 ---